 Sunlight for cherry tree health

 Cherry trees prefer full sun, meaning they get sun without obstructions for a long time.
 They generally desire six to eight hours of sun each day to grow.
+Cherry trees grown in partial or full shade will grow slowly and may not fruit at all.

 Fertility of cherry trees

 Most sweet cherry trees require pollination from a cherry tree of another variety to produce fruit.
 So, if you’re buying a Bing Cherry, it makes sense to also buy a Rainer Cherry at the same time.
-Otherwise, you may find yourself with a blooming 5-year old sweet cherry tree that won’t fruit because it’s all alone!
+Otherwise, you may find yourself with a blooming 5-year-old sweet cherry tree that won’t fruit because it’s all alone!

 While many sour cherry trees are self-fertile, meaning they transfer pollen on the same cherry blossom or from another one on that plant, they aren’t all that way.
 So make sure you research if your cherry tree is.
 Even if it’s self-fertile, you could benefit from having a second cherry tree.